bloominstituteoftechnology/Sprint-Challenge-Applied-JavaScript-v2/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+DOM is a data structure with parent and child elements and we can follow the elements to get to the exact elements we want.
 2. What is an event?
+Events are actions that happen in the system you are coding, which the system tells you about so you can respond to them
 3. What is an event listener?
+They are JavaScript code that are not added inside the script tags, but rather, inside the html tags, that execute JavaScript when something happens
 4. Why would we convert a NodeList into an Array?
+NodeLists are array-like but don't feature many of the methods provided by the Array
 5. What is a component?
+A component is HTML, CSS, or JavaScript brought together for reuse in a website or application

 ### Git Set up